mangila/grpc-go-graphql/README.md

 ## customer-service

-gRPC service with a SQLite database that holds the customer domain
+Unary gRPC service with a SQLite database that holds the customer domain

 ## order-service

-gRPC service with a SQLite database that holds the order domain
+Unary gRPC service with a SQLite database that holds the order domain

 ## product-service

-gRPC service with a SQLite database that holds the product domain
+Unary gRPC service with a SQLite database that holds the product domain

 ## shared

-library with shared go files around the project
+library with shared go files for the project